- Prior to applying for the examination, you should carefully review the rules pertaining

 you must notify the Board in writing, by fax or by mail as soon as possible.
 The

 applicant who has withdrawn from or failed to appear for any two examinations must

 the filing deadline of the exam you wish to take (April 15 for the July exam and

-forth, among other things, the facts which caused the withdrawals
+and set forth, among other things, the facts which caused the withdrawals or failures

-and the facts which support the request to re-apply.
+to appear, and the facts which support the request to re-apply.
 Supporting documentation,

-such as medical documentation, police reports, death notices, employer
+such as medical documentation, police reports, death notices, employer letters,

 - Website, Security Policy & Civility Policy: The Board’s website

 contains comprehensive information about the bar exam and should be reviewed by

 applicants prior to making an application for the exam.

 should carefully read the Security Policy for the exam and the Civility Policy which